-Indian Masala Chai or popularly known as Chai Tea is an energising, refreshing milky tea made with spices and fresh ginger.
-This recipe shows you how to make an authentic masala chai at home with ease.
+A fail-proof Indian Masala Chai recipe that anyone can make at home.
+Also known as Chai Tea it is an energising, refreshing milky tea made with spices and fresh ginger.

 It is one of those beverages that Indians just can’t do without, regardless of any socio-economic status!!